WVURAIL/gr-radio_astro/README.md

 1. NsfIntegrate30 - RTL-SDR compatible devices operating with 3.0 MHz bandwidth
 2. NsfIntegrate45 - PlutoSdr devices operating at 4.5 MHz and not dropping any samples
 3. NsfIntegrate60 - AIRSPY Mini devices at 6.0 MHz
+5. NsfIntegrate70 - PlutoSdr devices operating at 7.0 MHz but dropping samples (as high as 12 MHz works, but more samples are dropped).
 4. NsfIntegrate90 - SDRPlay RSP 1A at 9.0 MHz
 5. NsfIntegrate100 - AIRSPY at 10.0 MHz.

 The data analysis tools for gr-radio_astro usually run on different computers than the data acqusition.
 The analysis software and documentation have moved tto the repository:

 http://github.com/glangsto/analyze

+These designs use custom python and C++ code.
+These programs must be built in the usual manner.

 ---